9oelM/9oelM.github.io/content/drafts/12-rules-for-life/index.md

 ## Treating myself like someone I am responsible for helping

 This is absurdly _hard_.
 Even with the innately selfish human nature.
 Even after reading the chapter 2, I still keep asking myself: what the heck is going on?
 Why can't I care myself enough?
 Why did I miss breakfast so many times knowing that it wouldn't be good for my health?
 Why did I sleep late and wake up late knowingly?
 Why

+## Grow the hell up: what it means to be a responsible adult